Admissions to the Psychology PhD Program

 Q: I have some graduate-level credits.
 Will they transfer if I am admitted?

 A: Often several courses transfer, but it depends.
 Faculty who teach similar courses will examine your syllabi and make a recommendation to our Graduate Training Committee.
 If you receive an offer of admission, you are welcome to ascertain what will transfer prior to making a decision about entering our programs.

 Q: Do you have APA-accredited programs in clinical or counseling psychology?

 A: No, this program is for students pursuing research careers in health psychology.
-Students interested in license-eligible clinical careers should review the APA publication Graduate Study in Psychology to find universities that offer those degree programs.
+Students interested in license-eligible clinical careers should not apply.
+Instead, review the APA publication Graduate Study in Psychology to find universities that offer those degree programs.

 Q: Can I be admitted to earn a terminal master's degree?